If you like ancient history, cheap prices, tasty food, and warm people then you’ll love Cambodia!

 When you visit Cambodia you’ll discover it is an oasis of history, tropical beaches, and sobering legacy.
 You can visit 1000 year temples in Siem Reap, catch some sun and waves in Sihanoukville, or take a sobering visit the killing fields of Phnom Penh.

-While Cambodians aren’t hostel to homosexuality you won’t see two Khmers holding hands in the street like you might in Bangkok.
+While Cambodians aren’t hostel to homosexuality you won’t see two Khmers holding hands in the street as you might in Bangkok.
 I didn’t feel threatened in any way while in Cambodia.
-As a gay traveler you needn’t worry you’ll have a good time in Cambodia as there are plenty of things and/or guys to do there.
+As a gay traveler, you needn’t worry you’ll have a good time in Cambodia as there are plenty of things and/or guys to do there.

 The Culture-Khemrs are so kind and friendly and plus I like Buddhism

 The Ancient Temples-I’m a history buff and I love ancient architecture.
-Going into those nearly millennia old temples and imaging what it was like when those kings were living in them and how immaculate they once were was an awesome wonderful experience that I’ll never forget
+Going into those nearly millennium-old temples and imagine what it was like when those kings were living in them and how immaculate they once were was an awesome wonderful experience that I’ll never forget

 The price-Speaking of the price you just won’t get a better deal than Cambodia.
 Laos or some other butt poor countries are a little bit cheaper you’ll find the complete lack of infrastructure and safety aren’t worth the small price savings.